abdulrahim2002/personal_website/content/posts/can_quantum_entanglement_help_you_sync_your_database_replicas.md

 replicate data across multiple database nodes/clusters/availability zones/regions and cloud providers.
 However, replicating data introduces the challenge of keeping the copies in sync.
-In this article, we contemplate weather quantum entanglement can enable data copies to instantinously replicate data across nodes.
+In this article, we contemplate weather quantum entanglement can enable database replicas to sync instantinously.
 The ideas behind entanglement stem from quantum mechanics, a subfield of physics which describes the behaviour of sub atomic particles.

 In this post, we first describe the basics of database replication, then we move on the show the theoritical application of quantum entanglement